-- 1.1 Cross Country- Middle and High School Years (Coed) Fall & Spring Seasons

-- 1.2 Middle School Sports (U13 & U15)
+- 1.1 Middle School Sports (U13 & U15)

 - Volleyball (Fall)

 - Basketball (Winter)

 - Soccer (Spring)

-- 1.4 High School Sports (U19)
+- 1.2 High School Sports (U19)

 - Volleyball (Fall)

 - Basketball (Winter)

 - Soccer (Spring)

-- 1.5 A.C.A.M.I.S Tournaments
+- 1.3 A.C.A.M.I.S Tournaments

-- ASU is a member of the Association of Chinese and Mongolian International Schools league, and ASU's three core sports (Volleyball, Basketball, and Soccer) travel to various destinations in China to compete.
+- ASU is a member of the Association of China and Mongolia International Schools league, and ASU's three core sports teams (Volleyball, Basketball, and Soccer) travel to various destinations in China to compete.
 Select athletes are chosen to represent the school.
-It is understood that student athletes who tryout and join a team that is traveling are expected to pay for the trip expenses and commit to meeting the deadlines for payment set forth by the Athletics Director.
+It is understood that student athletes who try out and join a team that is traveling are expected to pay for the trip expenses and commit to meeting the deadlines for payment set forth by the Athletic Director.